Craigy-/Unifrontend/README.md

 This outputs an IP address you can use to locally test and another that can be used on devices connected to your network.

-Faster version of the same command that disables all minifying tasks:
+Faster version of the same command that disables all minifying tasks and processing the images:
 ```
 gulp watch --dev
 ```